Our recommendations are made independently through Research & Testing. We may receive commissions from purchases made via our links.

 Though it did not remove all of the dissolved solids (TDS), the LifeStraw produced crisp, fresh tasting water.
 It won the heart of all three testers who unanimously gave it a perfect 10 for the great quality and aesthetics of water it offered.

 The LifeStraw 7-cup pitcher is clearly made of quality materials with great fit and finish.
-It has a more elegant design than your typical Brita and looks nice on the countertop, but its tall, slender body proved to be unfit for staying in the fridge.
-The lid has a smart design with a refill door and anti-overflow ridge, but lacks a filter life indicator.
+It has a more elegant design than your typical Brita and looks nice on the countertop, but its tall, slender body proved a difficult fit in the fridge.
+Additionally, the lid has a smart design with a refill door and anti-overflow ridge, but lacks a filter life indicator.

 In the Box